 During a massage, your therapist may also use oils or special lotions with essential oils added to them.
 Aromatic essential oils are used to enhance the benefits of the massage by stimulating the sense of smell, enhancing neurological involvement.
 The combination of aromatherapy, gentle touch, and fluid movements can truly maximize the beneficial effects of each individual treatment.

 At our clinic, our therapists can talk to you about anything you may be experiencing and work with you in a coordinated way to encourage healing on all levels and help you gain a deeper understanding of your body and what’s happening with it.
 We’re not just concerned with symptom relief; we want to identify and resolve the underlying cause (or causes) of your symptoms so that your healing will be more complete and longer lasting.

 Are you wondering if massage therapy is right for you?
 (Hint: it probably is.)
-Contact Us Today at Uniontown, OH Center to schedule an initial appointment with an experienced physical therapist today.
+Contact Us Today at our Fairlawn, OH Center or Uniontown, OH Center to schedule an initial appointment with an experienced physical therapist today.